 How often you should clean your bathtub really depends on how often you use it and the number of people in your household.

-If your tub gets used a few times a week, you should try to rinse it out once a week and give it a deep clean once a month.
+If your bathtub gets used a few times a week, you should try to rinse it out once a week and give it a deep clean once a month.
 If it only gets used once or twice a month, one good cleaning every other month should be sufficient.

-If you make a habit of cleaning your tub at least once a month, it will help keep your grout and tile clean too.
+If you make a habit of cleaning your bathtub at least once a month, it will help keep your grout and tile clean too.
 Cleaning it regularly will help prevent soap scum from building up or mold from growing due to bacterial build up.

 Get Your Supplies